bdurand/consistent_random/README.md

 ### ActiveJob

-You can use consistent random values in your ActiveJob jobs by including the `ConsistentRandom::ActiveJob` module:
+You can use consistent random values in your ActiveJob jobs by including the `ConsistentRandom::ActiveJob` module.

 ```ruby
 class MyJob < ApplicationJob